LennartHennigs/Knulli-and-RGXX-Notes/README.md

 #### Increasing Performance *(WiP)*

 - The RGXX devices can be a little overwhelmed by high-end Playstation and PSP games.
-Here are setting that will get the games running more smoothly.
+Here are settings that will get the games running more smoothly.
 - Use the `PPSSPPP`emulator, as it offers all performance options and allows you to enable cheats.
-- Press `F`to open the internal settings
+- Press `F` to open the internal settings

 - `Quick Menu > Core Options > Hacks`
   - `(Skip Buffer Effects = ON)`